kondor3d/kondor/README.md

 ### Kondor Code Refactoring

-Kondor最初的版本是基于DLP的控制开发的，我们在使用的过程中，发现有很多地方在LCD打印机上不太使用，尤其是界面放在一个3.5寸的屏幕上时。
-根据我们目前的用户的反馈，Kondor目前分为如下几个模块:

-- Kondor Slicer, 用于切片，添加支撑，最简单的传输文件
-- Kondor Device Manager, 用于管理Kondor设备, 基本功能包括: 传输打印文件，发现局域网的LCD打印机
-- Kondor Pi Image , 适用于Raspberry 3b的一个镜像文件，实现脱机打印等打印功能
-- Kondor Marlin, 适用于基于2560 Ramp1.4主板的一个Marlin固件，用于控制电机和LCD的灯泡等

-上述四个为当前重构的内容。 如下是基本的UI界面:
+Kondor was ported from a DLP printer controller code and we found that parts of the codes  is not needed or not practical for LCD printers (especially one with a small 3.5" screen).
+We have since update the code to reflect user feedback:

+- Kondor Slicer - This is for slicing, adding support and simple transfer of the files for printing.
+- Kondor Device Manager, This is for managing printers running Kondor.
+It can be used to discover printers and send files.
+- Kondor Pi Image This is the Kondor image for Pi3.
+This firmware allows Pi3 to control LCD panels and talk to the Slicer and Device Manager.
+- Kondor Marlin, This is for 2560 Ramp1.4 board.
+It is used to control motors and LED

+Above are the 4 corner stones for Kondor project.
+Below of the basic UI

 #### 1. Device Manager
 ![图片](./doc-img/2019-7-20/kondor-2.jpg)